Strand jack: How it works

 A strand jack is a hollow hydraulic cylinder with a set of steel cables (the "strands") passing through the open centre, each one passing through two clamps - one mounted to either end of the cylinder.

 The jack operates in the manner of a caterpillar's walk: climbing (or descending) along the strands by releasing the clamp at one end, expanding the cylinder, clamping there, releasing the trailing end, contracting, and clamping the trailing end before starting over again.
 The real significance of this device lies in the facility for precision control.

 The expansion and contraction can be done at any speed, and paused at any location.
 Although a lone jack may lift only 1700 tons or so, there exist computer control systems that can operate 120 jacks simultaneously, offering fingertip feel movement control over extremely massive objects.

 In construction

 Strand jacking is a construction process whereby large pre-fabricated building sections are carefully lifted and precisely placed.
 The alternative would be to do all assembly in situ, even if expensive, technically risky, or dangerous.

-Strand jack is used for heavy lifting and skidding operations are owned and operated by a large number of construction and heavy lifting companies around the world.
-They are currently manufactured by a small number of companies based in Europe.
+Strand jacks used for heavy lifting and skidding operations are owned and operated by a large number of construction and heavy lifting companies around the world.
+They are manufactured by a small number of companies based in Europe.